top of page

 You'll be surprised how much more you can get done when you have some peace and quiet.

-Tip #2 - Schedule A Time That Suits You Best
+Tip 2 - Schedule A Time When You Work Best

 Are you a morning person or a night owl?
 Do you work better when you have a deadline or when you have plenty of time?
 Do you prefer to study in long sessions or in short bursts?